 For Sales or Marketing, analytics is part of their day-to-day and critical to their success.
 For product teams, this needs to be the norm too.
 Product analytics is no longer an auxiliary part of product management, it’s a necessity.

 found that after only one negative experience, 51% of customers will never do business with that company again.
 The sheer amount of options out there have put us all in a tough position.

 To keep users coming back to your product, businesses need to be hyper-aware of the experiences we provide.

 ) is that we have more data.
 To stay competitive, we need to utilize this data to create experiences that will make your product an irreplaceable part of your user’s daily workflow.

 Being data-driven requires a new mindset that puts the customer over the company.
-Most users interact with your company through your product, making it the first line of defense against churn.
+Most users interact with your company through your product, making it the first line of defense against churn

 to cultivate an experience that keeps users coming back.
 This doesn’t mean listening to the largest account’s needs, or your executive’s needs, or even the needs of one team over another.
 It means breaking down silos, having a standardized understanding of the metrics that correlate to company success, and using data to create a product that is held to the standard your customers expect.
 Companies that understand this will outpace their competitors exponentially—customer-centric companies are 60% more profitable

 Product Analytics is the collection, and interpretation of usage data within your product and the application of usage data into more effective decision making.
 Product Analytics is often used to illustrate how users utilize your product features, predict areas of product friction, and improve the product experience.

 Product, Engineering, and Development utilize product analytics to better understand who is using their product and how they are using it.
 Executives and stakeholders can use product analytics

 There are lots of products out there—we all have competitors, no matter what market we sell in.
 Because of this surplus of solutions, it’s vital that your product meets the needs of your users.